Can Employers Allow Employees to Contribute Unused Paid Time Off to the Company’s 401(k) Plan?

 < Back to Insights

-One option for such employers is to consider amending their 401(k) plans to allow employees to contribute the dollar equivalent of unused PTO to the plan.
+Given many employers have a “use it or lose it” PTO policy, employers should consider other ways to allow employees to benefit from PTO even if such employees are unable to “use” PTO in its traditional sense.
+One option for employers to consider is amending their 401(k) plans to allow employees to contribute the dollar equivalent of unused PTO to the plan.

 Is this legal?